Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

 \subsection{Exact diagonalization}

-While the lattice sizes available to exact solution are too small to evaluate whether $P(r)$ displays long-range order, they can provide information on whether a given interaction strengthens or weakens pairing correlations \cite{Clay08a}.
+While the lattice sizes available to exact solution are limited, they can provide information on whether a given interaction strengthens or weakens pairing correlations \cite{Clay08a}.
 In particular, the derivative of correlation functions with respect to a parameter of the Hamiltonian (here $V$) can be very useful in locating quantum phase transitions \cite{Clay08a}.
-In Fig.~\ref{20s}(a) we plot the charge-charge correlation $C(r= |\vec{r}_i-\vec{r}_j|) = C_{i,j}$ at the furthest possible distance on the 20 site cluster of Fig.~\ref{lattices}(a).
-As expected, $C(r)$ increases with $V$.
-In the thermodynamic limit a discontinuous increase in $C(r)$ is expected at $V=V_c$.
-The derivative $C^\prime=dC(r)/dV$ should then peak at $V=V_c$.
-In Fig.~\ref{20s}(a) we also plot $C^\prime$, which peaks at $V\approx 1.9$, providing an estimate for $V_c$.
+In Fig.~\ref{20s}(a) we plot $S(\pi,\pi)$ versus $V$.
+In the thermodynamic limit a discontinuous increase in $S(\pi,\pi)$ is expected at $V=V_c$.
+The derivative $S^\prime=dS(\pi,\pi)/dV$ should then peak at $V=V_c$.
+In Fig.~\ref{20s}(a) we also plot $S^\prime$, which peaks at $V\approx 1.9$, providing an estimate for $V_c$.

-For the 20 site cluster we found that singlet $d_{xy}$ pair-pair correlations are clearly the dominant pairing symmetry; they are stronger in magnitude than triplet pair-pair correlations as well as n.n. ($s$ or $d_{x^2-y^2}$) singlet correlations.
-In Figs.~\ref{20s}(b)-(c) we plot the $d_{xy}$ pair-pair correlation as a function of $V$ for two values of $r$.
-The values of $r$ (see Fig.~\ref{lattices}(a)) are chosen such that the pairs in $P(r)$ do not contain overlapping lattice points \cite{Clay08a}.